Rachnerd/angular1workshop/README.md

 - The fake backend expects a GET request url: '/clients/id' (id being a number, 1 + 2 are available, 3+ returns an error).

 ###1.4
-To test our get by id functionality, we need to let the ClientCtrl retrieve a param from the route.
+Before we want to setup the condition for loading the page we need to test the getById function.
 ```
-Retrieve a client based on the id of the url and log it.
+Retrieve a client based on the id of the url and log it (ClientCtrl).
 ```
 Tips
 - [$routeParams](https://docs.angularjs.org/api/ngRoute/service/$routeParams)